GeorgieIsYourHomie/boredomBuster/README.md

 ## Usage

     Select a category from the dropdown menu.
-    Click the "Get Bored!" button to fetch a random activity suggestion.
+    Click the "Find Activity" button to fetch a random activity suggestion.
-    Enjoy your newfound activity idea!
+    Enjoy your newfound activity idea or click once again to receive another!

 ## API Usage